-S. Provision Non-Compliance I Penalty / Fine (Amou nt in Rs.)
-No. Nature Minimum Maximum 247 13 448 Punishment for false statement, or omission of any material fact in audit report Liable for action u/s Imprisonment - 6 months, however in case co. has public interest - 3 years and Fine - not less than amount involved in fraud and Fine - three times the amount involved in in fraud is less than 10 Lacs or 1% or turnover and does not 14 36 Any person who, either knowingly or recklessly makes any statement, promise or forecast which is false, deceptive or misleading, or deliberately conceals any material facts, to induce another person to enter into any agreement for, or with a view to obtaining credit facilities from any bank or financial institution.
-Liable for action u/s 447 (Fraud) months, however in case co. has public interest - 3 years and Fine - not less than amount involved in fraud.
-If amount involved in fraud is less than 10 Lacs or 1% or and Fine - three times the amount involved in fraud.
-If amount involved in fraud is less than 10 Lacs or 1% or turnover and does not
+S. Provision Non-Compliance Penalty / Fine (Amount in Rs.)
+No. Nature Minimum Maximum of any company or body corporate; or performing any valuation as provided under section 247 13 448 Punishment for false statement, or omission of any material fact in audit report Liable for action u/s Imprisonment - 6 months, however in case co. has public interest - 3 years and Fine - not less than amount involved in fraud and Fine - three times the amount involved in in fraud is less than 10 Lacs or 1% or turnover and does not 14 36 Any person who, either knowingly or recklessly makes any statement, promise or forecast which is false, deceptive or misleading, or deliberately conceals any material facts, to Liable for action u/s 447 (Fraud) months, however in case co. has public interest - 3 years and Fine - not less than amount involved in fraud.
+If amount involved and Fine - three times the amount involved in fraud.